gottacatchenall/ms_false_negatives/README.md

 # How many observations of a non-interaction do we need to be confident it's a true negative?

-We start with a naive model of interaction detection: we assume that every interacting pair of species is incorrectly observed as a not-interacting with an independent and fixed probability, which we denote pfn and subsequently refer to as the False-Negative Rate (FNR).
-If we observe the same species not-interacting N times, then the probability of a true-negative (denoted $p_{tn}$) is given by
+We start with a naive model of interaction detection: we assume that every interacting pair of species is incorrectly observed as not-interacting with an independent and fixed probability, which we denote pfn and subsequently refer to as the False-Negative Rate (FNR).
+If we observe the same species not-interacting
+$N$ times, then the probability of a true-negative (denoted $p_{tn}$) is given by
 $p_{tn}=1-(p_{fn})^N$.
 This relation (the probability-mass-function of geometric distribution, a special case of the negative-binomial distribution) is shown in Figure 1(A) for varying values of $p_{fn}$ and illustrates a fundamental link